Agata-88/myweb/README.md

 ## How can this program be run?
 All you need to do is to copy this repository with all its files and run it on your machine.

-## How can you build this app in virtual environment:
+## How can this project be build in virtual environment (venv)?:
-# Starting new project:
+## Starting new project:
 In command line type:
 1. > python -m pip install pip
 2. > pip install virtualenv
 3. > mkvirtualenv my_django
 4. >pip install django
-5. >django-admin startproject <projectname> - this will start your project and create new directory with several subfolders.
+5. >django-admin startproject projectname - this will start your project and create new directory with several subfolders.
 6. >python manage.py runserver - this command will start your project server.
 7. Go to http://127.0.0.1:8000/ via your web browser and you will see "Welcome to Django" page which confirms that your installation was sucessfull.

-#Starting new app
+## Starting new app i the project
-1. >python manage.py startapp <appname> - this command created additional directory in your initial project directory.
+1. >python manage.py startapp appname - this command created additional directory in your initial project directory.

 2. Go to settings.py file and add name of your application in INSTALLED_APPS.
 At this poing it should look like this: